ADOPTING DOGS TWO-AT-A-TIME: OVERVIEW

 3. Consider instead adopting one puppy now and another later, or better yet, one puppy now and an adult dog later.

 Most training professionals strongly recommend against adopting two pups at the same time.
-The biggest challenge of adopting puppy pairs is their tendency to bond very closely with each other, often to the exclusion of a meaningful relationship with their humans.
+The biggest challenge of adopting two new puppies is their tendency to bond very closely with each other, often to the exclusion of a meaningful relationship with their humans.
 They can become inseparable.
 Also, owners often underestimate the time commitment required to properly care for and train two puppies; as a result the pups often end up untrained and undersocialized.

 While the majority of new puppy owners seem to recognize that one puppy is enough of a responsibility for them, a certain number fall prey to one of a few common arguments about why two puppies might be better than one.
 I can rebut every one of them!